OpFlow-dev/OpFlow/doc/02_Advanced/index.rst

 ``localRange`` and mesh range.
 These 4 ranges are determined by the underlying mesh's shape, boundary conditions, accessibility and parallelization.
 Together they describe the detailed shape of the field expression.
-Each field expression must pre-calculate these 4 properties, which is called :ref:`shape deducing<Shape deducing>`.
+Each field expression must pre-calculate these 4 properties, which is called :ref:`shape deducing<Shape deducing & Boundary handling>`.
 We briefly take the CartesianField as an example to show how this model works:

 .. image:: assets/range_model.png
     :width: 800